 Accrued Interest is the calculated amount of interest on a fixed income security which has been earned but not yet paid between the last coupon date and the analysis date.
-By default, accrued interest is calculated as-of the pricing date and not the settlement date.
-For more details, see 11 References - 1 and 5.
+Accrued interest is calculated as-of the pricing date and not the settlement date.